Checklist for M.A./Ph.D. Graduation

 - Have Committee Chair and Department Chair Release Official Paperwork (Oral Defense form, Thesis/Dissertation Approval form) from the Department Office

-- Submit Thesis/Dissertation Fees to the Graduate School, payable by cash or check
+- Submit Thesis/Dissertation Fees to the Graduate School, payable by credit card

-- Deposit One Printed Copy on acid-free paper of your Thesis/Dissertation in the Department Office
+- Deposit One Printed Copy, on 25% cotton acid-free paper, of your Thesis/Dissertation in the Department Office

 - You must have paid all Bursar’s bills (e.g., parking tickets, overdue library book fees, tuition) at least two weeks before the date of graduation.